Bridge Shelter

 Not a Question its a comment.
 This is a horrible idea.
 This will be the third homeless buildings in about a 10 sq. block area.
 The infrastructure is not adequate, the road is a narrow 2 lane road with no sidewalks.
 Granted it is a “homeless shelter” but they still have cars and the neighborhood cannot accept that amount of additional traffic.
 Put it across McEnerny-Ogle’s house.
 The city needs to stop enabling.
 Time for tough love.
 The more you give away the more homeless are attracted to the area.
 You are creating a sub class of people that rely totally on government handouts.
 This is a soft landing for socialism, one step from communism.
 The Democrats’ play book.
 Again, this is an absolute horrible idea.
 Now add Vancouver’s share of the ten million illegal aliens to the mix and you have added an additional layer of dependence.
 This is a slap in the face to the tax payers.
 I hope you reconsider the proposal.

-EGB asked about 1 month ago
+EGB asked 3 months ago

 Thank you for your comments.
 The project team will investigate sidewalk needs as we evaluate and mitigate potential safety issues in the area.
 Certainly, some individuals who would utilize the facility may have vehicles, but many people living outdoors right now do not.
 Parking, sidewalks and any other access measures, will be addressed through the permitting process.